Mesothelioma Awareness Day: A Time for ActionAwareness & Research

 - If your state doesn’t observe Mesothelioma Awareness Day, contact your governor’s office or state representative.

 - Make a donation to a mesothelioma support group or research organization such as the Mesothelioma Applied Research Foundation.
-Just run a search on our website for “donation” or “research group” or click here and here to find out about organizations that may need your help.
+Just run a search on our website for “donation” or “research group” or read our mesothelioma cure and mesothelioma support pages to find out about organizations that may need your help.

 - Volunteer to run an errand or cook a dish for a neighbor battling the disease.